VoidMobVoidMob

 Carriers use CGNAT (Carrier-Grade Network Address Translation), meaning hundreds or thousands of users share the same IP address simultaneously.
 Platforms expect this behavior from mobile traffic.
 Seeing 50 different user agents from one mobile IP within an hour?
 Completely normal.
 Try that with a datacenter IP and you're banned in minutes.

-IP rotation happens organically through carrier infrastructure, which is sort of the beautiful part.
+IP rotation happens organically through carrier infrastructure.
 When a device reconnects to the network or moves between cell towers, it gets a new IP from the carrier's pool.
 Natural rotation without artificial patterns that trigger fraud systems.

 ~200ms